sdornel/page-summarizer/README.md

 Then run a summarization model (for example, a distilled model like DistilBART or T5-small) on the relevant segments.
 This step rewrites the content into a concise summary that directly addresses the query. – Combined Output:
 Present both a list of key excerpts (verbatim quotes or critical pieces) and a synthesized summary that integrates query-specific insights.

+– If local CPU processing still feels heavy, you can integrate a cloud-based summarization API (e.g., Hugging Face Inference API or a free tier of another service) to perform the abstractive summarization.
+– This offloads the heavy computation to remote hardware while your Rust scraper continues working quickly on your local machine.

+– Optimize your asynchronous code so that the scraping and summarization are fully parallelized.